 Regulations for handling and storing dangerous goods are designed to prevent accidents.
 Business premises that use or store dangerous goods must comply with the regulations.
 If you are running a business, it is advised that you have your dangerous goods stored in appropriate goods storage cabinets, separating dangerous goods that may react when stored together.
 Additionally, dangerous goods storage cabinets also differ in shape and size, so it’s important to select a storage solution that has the proper size and maximum volume capacity for your storage needs.

 Unsecured dangerous goods can be a risk to your business, your staff, your neighbors, and the environment.
 You need to have safe storage and handling systems that integrate safe designs while possessing the highest possible standard.
 When you are knowledgeable about how injuries occur in the workplace, you can put in place prevention measures.
-This is our aim at Wholesale Safety Storage Australia, where over 98% of our products are manufactured right here in Australia, for Australian conditions, for Australian people.
+This is our aim at Wholesale Safety Storage Australia, where all of our products are manufactured right here in Australia, for Australian conditions, for Australian people.
 All of our products meet Australian Standards, and we stand by that with a 100% guarantee.

 We have safe storage solutions for all your dangerous goods.
 You can choose from a wide range of shapes and sizes to suit your location, type, size, and quantity of containers to be stored.